International HPV Vaccination Introduction

 Globally, cervical cancer kills more than 250,000 women every year and 85 percent of these deaths occur in low- and middle-income countries.
 Two types of HPV cause 70 percent of cervical cancers and pre-cancerous cervical lesions.
 When provided to young girls between 9 and 14 years old, the HPV vaccine is the most cost-effective public health measure to prevent HPV and therefore cervical cancer.

-Since 2013, with funding from Gavi, JSI has provided technical assistance to 8 countries introducing the human papilloma virus (HPV) vaccine nationwide.
+Since 2013, with funding from Gavi, we have provided technical assistance to 8 countries introducing the human papillomavirus (HPV) vaccine nationwide.
 Vaccination efforts focused on reaching pre-adolescent and adolescent girls before they are at risk of exposure in Kenya, Cameroon, Zimbabwe, Tanzania, Madagascar, Malawi, and Mozambique.
-JSI also supported HPV vaccination demonstration projects in Niger, Madagascar, and Zimbabwe.
+We also supported HPV vaccination demonstration projects in Niger, Madagascar, and Zimbabwe.

 Targeted technical assistance to HPV vaccine introduction is based on the needs and national roll-out plans in each country, in close collaboration with the Ministry of Health’s Expanded Program on Immunization (EPI), Ministry of Education and/or other government programs, Gavi, WHO, UNICEF, and other partners.